srobo/team-emails/SR2023/2023-01-19-competition-venue-announcement.md

 All events can be found on our website: https://studentrobotics.org/events/

+## Simulator

+We've also just released a new version of the simulator: `2023.2`.
+This includes the ability to grab gold tokens and add the `Robot.is_simulated()` method.

+Full release notes and a download link can be found [on the docs](https://studentrobotics.org/docs/simulator/).

 If you have any questions, please do let us know, either by email or in Discord.

 Thanks,